 Financial Literacy Month

-April is considered Financial Literacy Month and is celebrated across the country by credit unions, businesses and government agencies.
-Credit unions have a foundational belief in financial education, and the spotlight of April provides an opportunity for credit unions to highlight their financial literacy efforts.
+April is Financial Literacy Month and is celebrated across the country by credit unions, businesses and government agencies.
+Credit unions have a belief in the benefits of financial education, and the spotlight of April provides an opportunity for credit unions to highlight their financial literacy efforts.

 Minnesota Credit Union Foundation

 The Minnesota Credit Union Foundation is an organization dedicated to providing the resources for credit unions and communities to prosper and thrive.
 Established in 1969, the Foundation has helped many credit unions with limited resources to grow and prosper and reach underserved communities.
 Part of the Foundation’s mission is to support financial literacy.
 Not only does the Foundation have a committee dedicated to financial education, but it also provides grants to support various local initiatives.